yrhooke/exhibit/README.md

 - [ ] save on change in edit view
 - [ ] remove all proprietary data from source control
 - [ ] use https everywhere
+- [ ] collapsible navbar for narrow screens
 - [ ] figure out database + s3 backups
 - [ ] improve design finish
 - [ ] Thumbnails for series